Button, Button (The Twilight Zone): Film

 The Box, a feature film based on this story written and directed by Richard Kelly, starring Cameron Diaz and James Marsden, was released in 2009.
 Basil Hoffman, the actor who played Steward in the Twilight Zone episode, appears in the film in a different role.

 Radio

-A radio-play version of the story is written by Henry Slesar, who also produced the radio program.
+A radio-play version of the story previously was written by Henry Slesar, who also produced the radio program.
 As the CBS Radio Mystery Theater 15th episode entitled "The Chinaman Button", it was first broadcast Jan.
 20, 1974.
 It was repeated at least twice on March 15, 1974, and again October 7, 1978.

 In this version of the story, a man who is desperate for money is offered the chance to make a fortune.
 All he has to do is commit an anonymous murder, where he will not even have to see the victim.
 Actors for this radio play were Mason Adams, Paul Hecht, Evie Juster, Ralph Bell, and Will Hare.